samarh/samarh.github.io/_pages/dm.md

   * Gaussian distribution
   * Anomaly detection algorithm

 Listed below are the sections that must be a part of your project report and presentation.
-The deadlines for the submission of should be up by tomorrow.
+The deadlines for the submission of both should be up by tomorrow.

 * Introduction
 * Dataset